Zoopa/libsimplenc/README.md

 - Key derivation with PBKDF2 (HMAC-SHA1 with 10k iterations)
 - SecureRandom for IV / Salt (128 bits each)

+These settings were chosen to support both Desktop and Android applications.

 **With a password-based key**:

 ```java